Tips on Hiring a Private Attorney

 Is limited scope representation right for you?
-Consider these questions:
+Consider the following:

-- I want an attorney to review documents concerning my legal matter
+- I want an attorney to review documents concerning my legal matter; and

-If any of these apply to you, limited scope representation might be a good fit.
-Click here to learn more.
+If any of these considerations apply to you, limited scope representation might be a good fit.
+Learn more about limited scope representation.

 One way to start the process of hiring a lawyer is to ask friends and family for recommendations.
-Also, most attorneys will offer a free consultation.
+You can also contact your local bar association's lawyer referral service.
+Most attorneys will offer a free or reduced-cost consultation.

-Before you commit yourself to a consultation, consider asking a few questions.
+Consider asking a few questions before you make a consultation appointment.
 The answers will help you choose the two or three lawyers you wish to interview.
 Since this is only a preliminary telephone conversation, ask questions that can be answered briefly.
 Here are some examples.

 - Will the lawyer provide a free consultation for the initial interview on this matter?